LetsGetStartedWithBub/Covid19-Tracker/README.md

 5. ChartJS-2

 Step : 1 ====>
-  Create a react app by typing the following in the terminal  : npm create react-app
+  Create a react app by typing the following in the terminal  : npx create-react-app (app-name)

 Step : 2====>
   Download all the libraries(listed above) using npm i react-____